grafana/grafana-operator/docs/docs/datasources.md

     editable: true
 ```

+**NOTE:** The secret must exist in the same namespace as the datasource.

 [Here](../examples/datasource_variables/readme) you can find a bigger example on how to use datasources with environment variables.

 ## Plugins